peggyo/tmp/Project steps.md

   - Followed the steps for setting up the SSH keys between github and the Digital Ocean server as noted in the course module.
   - Cloned the assignment to their local machine from the git repo provided, and created an app to deploy

   ***A Note:*** You do not have to wait until your assignment is 100% complete to go ahead and deploy it.
 When you have a good start on your web server, with some of the functionality running successfully on localhost, you may want to try to deploy.
 If you run into a deployment problem, you will have time to find a solution to that while you are still enhancing your app on your local machine.
 Documentation, web searches, and Piazza posts may help you solve a deployment problem.
-This may let you to avoid the stress of trying to solve a deployment problem at the last minute when the project is due.
-It is possible something may come up later, but trying it out earlier often flushes out problems you hadn't thought about. **The steps to follow to re-deploy are documented toward the end of this check list.**
+You may avoid the stress of trying to solve a deployment problem at the last minute when the project is due.
+It is possible something may come up later, but trying it out earlier can flush out problems you hadn't thought about. **The steps to follow to re-deploy are documented toward the end of this check list.**

 ## BEFORE DEPLOYING: Getting ready to deploy your assignment: